yongmingli11/yongmingli11.github.io/index.md

 ## About

 I am a math PhD student in Texas A&M University.
 My research interest is in PDEs and probability.
-My current advisor is [Jonas Lührmann](https://www.math.tamu.edu/~luhrmann/)
+My advisor is [Jonas Lührmann](https://www.math.tamu.edu/~luhrmann/).

+Office: Blocker 340B

+Email: liyo0008@tamu.edu

 ## Preprints
 - [Soliton dynamics for the 1D quadratic Klein-Gordon equation with symmetry](https://arxiv.org/abs/2203.11371)